zkat/mona/README.md

 # Introduction

-Writing parsers with `mona` involves writing a number of individually-testable `parser constructors` which return parsers that mona can then execute.
+Writing parsers with `mona` involves writing a number of individually-testable `parser constructors` which return parsers that `mona.parse()` can then execute.
 These smaller parsers are then combined in various ways, even provided as part of libraries, in order to compose much larger, intricate parsers.

-`mona` tries to do a good job at reporting parsing failures when and where they happen, and provides a number of facilities for reporting errors in a human-readable way.
+`mona` tries to do a decent job at reporting parsing failures when and where they happen, and provides a number of facilities for reporting errors in a human-readable way.

 `mona` is based on [smug](https://github.com/drewc/smug), and Haskell's